Prinzhorn/skrollr/README.md

 ### setScrollTop(top[, force = false])

-Sets the top offset using `window.scrollTo(0, top)` on dektop or updating the internal state in case of mobile scrolling.
+Sets the top offset using `window.scrollTo(0, top)` on desktop or updating the internal state in case of mobile scrolling.

 When `force` is set to `true`, skrollr will jump to the new position without any kind of transition.
 By default the global `smoothScrolling` setting applies.